 The wedding itself was held at a beautiful site outside of Savannah called the Majestic Oak–a HUGE tree that they think is over 300 years old.
 It was one of the most heartfelt and beautiful ceremonies that I’ve been to and we got to spend lots of time with Aa’s family catching up and having fun (I hit the in-law jackpot, they are awesome!)

-And after four fun-filled days with my parents, O looked like this!
+And after four fun-filled days with my parents, O looked was totally exhausted.

 Too much fun!